view of Florence

 Airline schedules sometimes change.
 And when they do, that presents an opportunity.
 Under federal law, if an airline cancels or significantly changes your flight itinerary, you’re eligible for a full cash refund.
 Rather than give you a refund, airlines would rather just move you to a different flight, which makes schedule changes a valuable opportunity to improve your flight.

-Say you originally bought a 6am nonstop flight because it was cheapest.
+Say you originally bought a 6am nonstop flight because it was the cheapest.
 If the airline decided to make that a one-stop flight, you could switch to a more convenient time—without having to pay more.
-If you had a connecting flight and the airline changes the time, you could see about switching to a nonstop.
+If you had a connecting flight and the airline changed the time, you could see about switching to a nonstop.
 And if it’s a trip you no longer want to take, schedule changes let you get a full cash refund.

 >> Read more about how to use this loophole to change or cancel your flight